Risk-averse Fair Multi-class Classification: Numerical Experiments

 \subsection{Mislabeled data}

-In the first experiment, we introduce mislabeling into the training sets.
-We randomly select $10\%$ data from each class, and then randomly put them into the other classes without changing the original size of the class.
-In this way, all classes can maintain the original sample size after the mislabeling process is over.
-We use 3 out of the 10 classes from the MNIST dataset and 1000 samples from each to run the experiments.
-We run the two models 1000 times.
-During each time, we divide the selected data into training set and test set with a 0.3 test rate, and we run the two models on the same training set and test them on the same test set for a fair comparison.
-We report the F-1 score of each class and the average F-1 score of each run and then compare their distribution.
-We also calculate and report the risk values during training and testing.
+We introduce mislabeling into the training sets by randomly selecting $10\%$ data from each class, and then randomly inserting them into other classes without changing the original size of any class.
+We use 3 out of the 10 classes from the MNIST dataset and 1000 samples from each class in each experiment reported here.
+The risk-averse and the benchmark model are run 100 times.
+Each time, we divide the selected data into training set and test set with a 0.3 test rate, and we use the same training set and test set for both models for a fair comparison.
+We report the F1 score of each class and the average F1 score of each run and then compare their distribution.
+We also calculate and report the risk statistics during training and testing.

-Recall that in the MSD formula, the parameter $c\in[0,1]$ in front of the semi-deviation determines how risk-averse the measure is, we will call it risk level.
-To better analyze the behavior of the method with the risk measures, we make experiments with different values of the risk level to see how the result differs.
-Again, all the classes use the same risk level.
+The parameter $\kappa\in[0,1]$ of the mean-semideviation determines how risk-averse the measure is; we call $\kappa$ the risk level.
+We make experiments with different values of the risk level but all classes use the same risk level.

-In Fig.\ref{fig:f1-mislabel}, we show the results using 4 different risk levels.
-Comparing the CDF's involves a mathematical concept called Stochastic Dominance.
-It provides a framework for assessing whether one distribution generally yields higher values than another.
-The first and the second order of stochastic dominance can be defined as follows:

-\begin{definition}[First-order Stochastic Dominance (FSD)] A distribution \( F \) is said to first-order stochastically dominate another distribution \( G \) if \( F(x) \leq G(x) \) for all \( x \).
-This condition implies that the distribution \( F \) generally yields higher values across the entire range of outcomes.
-Mathematically, it is expressed as: